heranmane/NASA-Mission-to-Mars/README.md

 ![mission_to_mars](Images/mission_to_mars.png)

-# mission
+# Mission
 To build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
-The following outlines what you need to do.

 ## Step 1 - Scraping